AdobeDocs/workfront.en/help/classic/workfront-basics/updating-work-items-and-viewing-updates/work-on-it-and-done-buttons-accept-complete-work.md

 >[!NOTE]
 >
->```Clicking the Actually, I'm not ready to start button returns the work item to the original status and deletes the Actual Start Date.```  The Actually I'm not ready to start button is not available in the following areas:
+>```Clicking the Actually, I'm not ready to start button returns the work item to the original status and deletes the Actual Start Date.```
 >
+>The Actually I'm not ready to start button is not available in the following areas:
+>
+>* Home
 >* Team requests
 >